 I love a good ‘before and after’ shot.
 Look at these shelves that have been transformed by Emily Victoria.
 I’m certain that this has a positive impact on the way students look after the materials and resources that we provide.
 The photo below is also from Emily Victoria.
 Isn’t the writing on the wall appealing?
 And what a great message – Art is for Everyone.

 The Arty Teacher website has lots of tried and tested Art Literacy resources.
-Click the image to find easy ways to incorporate literacy into your curriculum.
+Click the images below to find out more.

 The art room below is the creation of Jamie Amanda Phillips Bozeman who works in a school in Panama City Florida.
 This striking Van Gogh and Mondrian inspired space must be a pleasure to work in.
 There was a phrase about ‘environment’ when I was training to be an art teaching that said ‘Walls Can Teach’.
 That is certainly the case here.